julianperrott/WowClassicGrindBot/README.md

     #showtooltip
     /cast Immolate

 Warlock `heal` macro used in warlock profiles.
-Have to change manually when new spell is learned!

     #showtooltip
-    /cast Create Healthstone (Minor)
+    /cast Create Healthstone
     /use Minor Healthstone
+    /use Lesser Healthstone
+    /use Healthstone
+    /use Greater Healthstone
+    /use Major Healthstone
+    /use Master Healthstone

 Hunter `autoshot` spammable Auto Shoot macro